Unlock Nearly Two Years of Free Travel with the Southwest Companion Pass (2025–2026 Guide)

 Next Steps

-Thinking of opening a card but don’t have a referral link?
-Send me a DM — I’ll send you mine and thank you for supporting my content.
+Thinking about opening a Southwest card but don’t have a referral link?
+Send me a DM — I’ll hook you up and thank you for supporting my content!

 Opinions expressed here are the author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.